Absence of wandering domains for some real entire functions with bounded singular sets: Introduction

 cannot have a wandering domain in which the iterates tend to infinity.

 Nonetheless, the settings in which these results can be applied to rule out wandering domains altogether tend to be rather restrictive, and many natural questions remain.
-For example, it is not known whether a function in the Eremenko-Lyubich class $\B$ can have wandering domains at all.
+For example, a well-known problem asks whether a function in the Eremenko-Lyubich class $\B$ can have wandering domains at all.\footnote{ Since this paper was first submitted, Bishop has announced the construction of such a function.
+Here the orbit of the wandering domain contains (infinitely many) critical values; hence Question~\ref{question:main} remains open.}